lamsfoundation/lams/lams_build/conf/whiteboard/readme.txt

    3.2 In server.js we set up default port to 9003 instead of 8080, so it does not collide with WildFly development mode.

-   3.3 In server-backend.js we introduce hashing of wid + accesstoken to improve security
+   3.3 In server-backend.js we introduce hashing of wid + accesstoken to improve security.
+   	   Also an API method is added to copy Whiteboard canvas on tool content copy.

+   3.4 In s_whiteboard.js we introduce methods for copying canvas contents.